niklausgerber/monochrome/README.md

 # monochrome | The first fully responsive Kirby CMS theme
-monochrome is the first open source theme for [Kirby CMS](http://getkirby.com).
+monochrome is an open source theme for [Kirby CMS](http://getkirby.com).
 It is fully responsive, free and you can use it out of the box.
 Test the live demo [here](http://monochrome.niklausgerber.com).

 ## Features
 - Clean PHP, HTML and CSS theme for Kirby CMS